Mahmoud-hamza-1/Mahmoud-hamza-1/README.md

 Expert Mobile App Developer building production-level mobile application with +2 years of experience, Proficient of Dart programming and Flutter framework, with in-depth understanding of mobile app architecture and UI/UX principles.
 High experience in optimizing app performance, Collaborative mindset with excellent problem-solving skills, and staying updated with mobile app development trends, with high experience making cool animations that make the app so high quality.

-# Project Title

-## Overview

-Brief description of the project.

 ## Skills

 - **Git**: Proficient in version control using Git.

-- **Flutter State Management**: Experienced in using GetX, BLoC, Http, Dio for efficient state management in Flutter applications.
+- **Flutter State Management**: Experienced in using GetX, BLoc for efficient state management in Flutter applications.

 - **Firebase**: Familiar with Firebase services for backend development and integration.